 Download my free Work-From-Home Checklist and learn how prepared you are to start working from home.
 This checklist contains the basic requirements that a lot of remote jobs require you to have.

 10. Beauty & Cosmetics

-The best way to start a career in this field is to do a beauty therapist course with a recognized beauty school.
+The best way to start a career in this field is to do a beautician course with a recognized beauty school.